saltta/my-first-repo/README.md

 ## Navigation Bar

 I gave the nav bar a maximum width so in wider desktop screens the user wouldn't have to reach or look too far in order to navigate the page.
 From the Confirmation page if the user clicks on any of the links in the nav bar, they'll be sent to the Main page and to the corresponding section.
+It was important to separate the logo, which is also the home link, from the other section links.
+This was achieved by using flex-box on the nav bar.
+The bar is fixed to the top of the page at all times so the user can navigate with ease.

 ## Main Logo